 4. Who needs to take ACCESS for ELLs®?

-All public school districts are required to assess annually all identified English Language Learners (ELLs)/Limited English Proficient (LEP) students in grades K-12 using the ACCESS for ELLs® assessment until the students test as English language proficient.
+All public school districts are required to assess annually all identified English Language Learners (ELLs)/Limited English Proficient (LEP) students in grades K-12 using the ACCESS for ELLs® assessment.
 This includes all identified students whose parents have refused language support services.
 All LEP students must be tested until they achieve the state prescribed minimum score to be considered English language proficient.

 5. What proficiency level score does a student have to obtain to be considered English language proficient?